From 5d Flat Connections to 4d Fluxes (the Art of Slicing the Cone): Examples

 Apart from the Einstein property, the Sasakian manifolds $A^{p,q}$ with $p>q>0$ differ from $Y^{p,q}$ by their base space $A^{p,q}/S^1\simeq(\overline{\mathbb{CP}^2})^{\#2}$.
 The edge vectors of the moment map cone are given by

 along with the inward-pointing normals:

-Furthermore, we identify the fibre that is rotated by a free $S^1$-action by solving \eqref{eq--2.1.free}:
+Furthermore, we identify the fibre that generates a free $S^1$-action by solving \eqref{eq--2.1.free}:

 corresponding to a +++\tm$\,$ distribution of SD/ASD complexes on the base manifold.
 The charge under rotations along the fibre is given by $t^\text{ex}=n_3$.
-Compared to the previous examples we only find a single solution to \eqref{eq--2.1.free} and we are unable to access the topological theory on $B$ using the five-dimensional procedure.
+Similar to the previous example, we only find a single solution to \eqref{eq--2.1.free} and we are unable to access the topological theory on $B$ using the five-dimensional procedure.

 For simplicity, in the following calculations we do not turn on a deformation of the Reeb vector and thus we simply relabel $\epsilon^\text{ex}_1=\R_1,\epsilon^\text{ex}_2=\R_2$.
 Substituting in \eqref{eq.perturbativeTS} gives: